STI Testing & Treatment

 - Itching or irritation of the genitals

-Limited testing is available on Mondays from 8:00 am-2:00 pm.
+Limited testing is available on Mondays and Wednesdays from 8:00 am-2:00 pm.
 You may have a short wait before you are seen.
 When you check in, you will be asked questions about your sexual history before you are seen by a nurse or undergo express testing.

 Test results can take up to 7-10 business days.